Bruiser (bull): 2017 PBR World Finals

 On Sunday, November 5, in the Championship Round, Bruiser was matched up with Ryan Dirteater.
-He bucked Dirteater off in 7.19 seconds; Bruiser almost got ridden for 8 seconds.
+He bucked Dirteater off in 7.19 seconds; Bruiser almost got ridden for eight seconds.
 Bruiser scored 46 bull points for the buckoff.
 Thus, Bruiser became the 2017 World Champion Bull at the PBR BFTS World Finals and Pearl Harbor became the Reserve World Champion Bull.
 Bruiser's outs of 47 points on Emilio Resende and 46 points on Ryan Dirteater combined totaled more than Pearl Harbor's or any other world champion bull contender.
 He also won the 2017 Bull of the Finals Championship.
 "This is what I do for a living," stock contractor H.D.
 Page said.
 "I've seen a lot of good bulls, but I've never come across one as good as this one.
 We've had some bulls be crowned World Champion Bull before, but this bull is just so cool and so ready to work and just a great athlete.
 It's more special."
 There was a $100,000 award for the title and an additional $25,000 for the Bull of the Finals title.
 Bruiser became the fourth bull in PBR history to win back-to-back titles.
 He joined Bodacious in becoming the only other bull to win both the PBR World Champion Bull title and the PRCA Bull of the Year title.
 "We'll never, ever see another Bruiser," Lambert said.
 "We're among greatness right now, and we better enjoy it and appreciate it because it won't last long."

 Pearl Harbor came in second place after Dener Barbosa rode him during the Championship Round on Sunday for 89.5 points where he was scored 45.75 bull points.
 Filling out the other three spots in the top five were Bad Beagle, Jack Shot, and Cochise.

-Bruiser joins these other bulls to successfully repeat his title: two-time World Champion Dillinger, three-time World Champion Little Yellow Jacket, two-time World Champion Bones, and three-time World Champion Bushwacker, All of these bulls won back-to-back titles except Bones who won two titles a year apart.
+Bruiser joined these other bulls to successfully repeat his title: two-time World Champion Dillinger, three-time World Champion Little Yellow Jacket, two-time World Champion Bones, and three-time World Champion Bushwacker, All of these bulls won back-to-back titles except Bones who won two titles a year apart.
 Bushwacker's owner, Julio Moreno, was noted for saying that Bruiser "is rightfully in the conversation as one of the greatest bucking bulls in PBR history".